 Cross Park is located on 3 kilometres of the river and offers visitors a peaceful and serene location - perfect for a relaxing Sydney winter getaway.
-For those that are active, there's loads to do on the property and the surrounding area.
+For active types there is loads to do on the property and surrounding area.
 For those looking for a quieter time, escaping the city, there's really nowhere better to switch off, but without having a long drive to get here.

 Whilst the ornamental trees may have lost all of their leaves by winter, the veggie patch is thriving.
-You can expect broccoli, cabbage, cauliflower, kale and lettuces or spinach which guests can help themselves to.
-Perfect for soups or salads, or accompanying a winter roast.
+You can expect broccoli, cabbage, cauliflower, kale and lettuces or spinach - just help yourself.
+Perfect for soups or salads or accompanying a winter roast.
 You certainly won't go hungry.

 Winter is a special time on the farm. our horses and ponies grow fluffy winter coats and if you get a particularly cool night you can even spot an icy whisker or two first thing in the morning.
 Many of our animals will be pregnant over winter - so you'll spot lots of big bellies preparing for the round of spring births.
 You'll spot us out and about hand-feeding a lot of the animals each day with our 'hay runs' to the cattle, sheep and horses.